 Victor's first book, Twelve Days (Weidenfeld and Nicolson, 2006, Pantheon 2006), was an acclaimed history of the 1956 Hungarian Uprising.
 It was translated into 12 languages.
 His second, Revolution 1989 (W&N 2009, Pantheon 2009) was a highly praised account of the fall of the Soviet empire.

 He has been a speaker at universities, literary festivals and conferences throughout Europe and the United States.
 He sits on The Advisory Council of The UK based Wilton Park, the think tank and discussion forum for international affairs.

-He is currently working on a new book provisionally titled 1946: Making The Modern World (Macmillan) about the aftermath of the Second World War. (click here for synopsis)
+He just published his new book 1946: Making The Modern World (Macmillan) about the aftermath of the Second World War. (click here for synopsis)